atusy/leap-wide.nvim/README.md

 # leap-wide.nvim

-[leap.nvim] has a problem on labelling multi-width characters.
+[leap.nvim] has a problem on labelling wide characters.

 This plugin provides an ad-hoc way to fix the issue.

 The problem should actually be solved by [leap.nvim] itself or by `vim.api.nvim_buf_set_extmark`.

 ## Usage

+Wrap `leap.leap()` to support labels on wide characters

 ``` lua
 ---@param ... any arguments passed to leap.leap()